nerdfiles/hypermedia-orientation/index.md

 it can then take corrective action by generating an “apology.”</p>
 <div><cite>"Consistency Analysis in Bloom: a CALM and Collected Approach" <sup>[calm]</sup></cite></div></blockquote>

+The Discovery Layer starts at <code>HTTP OPTIIONS</code>[rfc2616]: <i>finding
+systematic tasks</i> (again, even though the hypermedia web is a "cognitive-like" possibility space, we do not necessarily have to only take Fodor's model of
+cognition: instead of methods, we discover "systematic tasks" for integration into our neat little Risk Traits model, which should cover a range of mental models of identity[mmi]).

 # Metaproblems to sell more problems

 <blockquote><p>The net was then tested for its ability to detect this